Live Music: Tribute Bands

 "Prince doesn't play out much anymore, so people can hear his hits with us," Valdez says.
 "It keeps his material in the public eye and we're certainly playing it well.
 I'm fairly certain, at some point, he'll come to see us."

 Relatively obscure artists inspire musical dedications.
 There are several bands playing the music of Canada's the Tragically Hip.
 The Donnas, an all-girl band of 21-year-olds from California's Bay Area, has given birth to an all-male tribute called the Donalds.
 There are even tributes to Spinal Tap and the Partridge Family.
+In Germany, a musician sporting a long beard, is successfully running a one-man tribute show, calling it ZZ Top Coverband.

 Les Smith, a 33-year-old who lives just outside Toronto, has one of the most highly regarded Garth Brooks tributes anywhere.
 He's toured throughout Canada and, in one concert, performed for close to 10,000 people.
 Last year, he appeared at Black Bear Casino, near Duluth.
 Smith pays a small royalty to Brooks for his blessing.